Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: GCENT Data Collection System

-During deployment, we combine both Task Sentinel and human supervision (Human-Gated mode) to enhance data collection efficiency in GCENT.
-In Human-Gated mode, an operator continuously monitors the robot's actions, and intervenes immediately if any error occurs.
-As depicted in Figure~\ref{fig:framework}, during the early stages of GCENT iteration, data collectors primarily use the Human-Gated method on a single robot due to low model success rate.
+We combine both Task Sentinel and human supervision in GCENT.
+In human supervision, an operator monitors the robot's actions and intervenes immediately if any error occurs.
+As depicted in Figure~\ref{fig:framework}, during the early stages of GCENT iteration, data collectors primarily use human supervision on a single robot due to the low policy success rate.
 As iterations progress and model performance improves, the Task Sentinel mechanism enables a single operator to monitor multiple robots simultaneously, requesting intervention only when necessary.
-Task sentinel is a key factor for scaling the GCENT approach to a one-operator-multiple-robots system, significantly improving operational efficiency and system safety.
+Task sentinel is a key factor for scaling the GCENT approach to a one-operator-multiple-robots system.